 Limelight is a project developed by collaborative artists Rob Smith and Charles Danby, based in Newcastle.
 Supported by Peak/Copa and the Canal & River Trust, the project researches and responds to the working landscape of canals, quarries, tramways and kilns that serviced the lime industry of the rural Black Mountains which in turn fed the nation’s heavy industries that roared through South Wales.

-For their Cardiff Contemporary commission, the artists will use digital means to bring reflections on this history to urban audiences by streaming a series of live illuminations at nightfall from Llangattock Limekilns in the heart of the Brecon Beacons National Park to the Welsh capital and online.
-The live stream event will present multiple perspectives of landscape, combining live with recorded footage, audio and performance in an immersive experience.
-The illuminations will be created with limelight itself, an intense, pure white light generated through heating quicklime at high temperature, used in the 19th century for land survey work and stage lighting.
-Each live broadcast will last as long as it takes for the chemical reaction to be exhausted.
+For their Cardiff Contemporary commission, the artists have used digital means to bring reflections on this history to urban audiences by streaming live illuminations at nightfall from Llangattock Limekilns in the heart of the Brecon Beacons National Park to the Welsh capital and online.
+The live stream event (on 22nd October) presented multiple perspectives of landscape, combining live with recorded footage, audio and performance in an immersive experience.
+The illuminations were created with limelight itself, an intense, pure white light generated through heating quicklime at high temperature, used in the 19th century for land survey work and stage lighting.
+Each live broadcast will lasted as long as it took for the chemical reaction to be exhausted.